 Based on the ImmunoBody® platform, SCIB1 targets melanoma antigens and a Phase 1/2 trial in advanced patients has successfully been completed, showing the regression of tumours and enhanced survival of patients with low tumour burden.
 The next stage of clinical development for SCIB1 is to determine whether treatment of metastatic melanoma patients also receiving Keytruda® (pembrolizumab) results in an improvement in their overall response rate and survival.

-The second ImmunoBody® product is SCIB2, which is the subject of a co-development programme with Cancer Research UK focusing on non-small cell lung cancer (NSCLC).
+The second ImmunoBody® product is SCIB2, which is under evaluation as a treatment for patients with non-small cell lung cancer (NSCLC).

 Modi-1 is the first Moditope® vaccine and includes citrullinated peptides derived from the cytoskeletal protein vimentin and the glycolytic enzyme, α-enolase.
 Preclinical studies are underway prior to initiation of the first-in-human Phase 1/2 study to evaluate safety and efficacy in patients with advanced solid tumours, such as head & neck, triple negative breast, ovarian and renal cancers.